Permutation-Invariant N-body gates via Tavis-Cummings Hamiltonian

-As we explain below, the first part of this theorem follows immediately from \cref{lem:Jz_conserving}.
-See \cref{sec:useful_2q_gate} and \cref{app:A_gate} for explicit circuit synthesis methods for implementing any such desired unitary, which implies the bound in \cref{time-bound}.
-It is worth emphasizing that many useful gates, such as controlled-Z (CZ), SWAP, and iSWAP can be realized with significantly shorter interaction times.
-(See \cref{tab:2Q_simple_times} and \cref{sec:useful_2q_gate}.)
-Note that both CZ and iSWAP gates can transform a product state to a maximally entangled state.
-Therefore, using CZ gate, for instance, we can generate maximally entangled states with the total interaction time $\tau= 2.87 \times 2\pi \gTC^{-1}$.
+\end{theorem} As we explained above, the first part of this theorem follows immediately from \cref{thm:general_k_ancilla}.
+In \cref{sec:useful_2q_gate} and \cref{app:A_gate}, we demonstrate explicit circuit synthesis methods for implementing any such desired unitary, from which the time bound in \cref{eq:time-bound} follows.
+It is worth emphasizing that many useful gates -- such as controlled-Z (CZ), SWAP, and iSWAP -- can be realized with significantly shorter interaction times, as illustrated in \cref{tab:2Q_simple_times} and \cref{sec:useful_2q_gate}.
+Furthermore, note that both CZ and iSWAP gates can transform a product state to a maximally entangled state.
+Therefore, using a CZ gate, for instance, one can generate maximally entangled states with total interaction time $\tau= 2.87 \times 2\pi \gTC^{-1}$.